Speckers/FinalProject_WillEckersley_L38867583/README.md

 Installation:
 1: Clone repository: gh repo clone Speckers/FinalProject_WillEckersley_L38867583

-2. Set up XAMPP and a MySQL database and import the csv file found in htdocs\ playerssquadtool\ ml\ 2022-2023stats2(in).csv into the database
+2. Set up XAMPP and a MySQL database place the files into the htdocs folder in the XAMPP folder and  then import the csv file found in playerssquadtool\ ml\ 2022-2023stats2(in).csv into the database

 3. Install Python dependencies using pip.
 Libraries and dependencies used can be found in machine.py